ronanquillevere/ronanquillevere.github.io/_posts/2013-03-04-gwt-rest-jersey-client.markdown

 Categories: [gwt]
 ---

+<div class="bs-callout bs-callout-warning">I have written a new article with all the needed info for Jersey 2.7, you probably should have a look <a href="/2014/03/16/gwt-rest-app.html">here</a></div>

 This article is part 2 of a previous post, see part1 [GWT and Rest : Part 1 - Server Side (Jersey JAX-RS)](/2013/03/24/gwt-rest-jersey-server.html) for the server side information.
 I know it has taken me a long time to write this part.
 I am really sorry if you were waiting.

 This part will be focused on the [GWT](http://www.gwtproject.org/)  client part, using [RestyGWT](http://restygwt.fusesource.org/index.html)